fpetrola/dragome/t2/home.md

 * You can create highly responsive web applications with heavy lifting on the client-side and reduced chattiness with the server-side.
 * You will minimize contact with HTML files.
 They are managed by graphics designers not developers.
 Dragome uses exactly the same files that designers are editing, just plain HTML files.
 * UI Updates can be deployed by non developers roles because code is totally decoupled from HTML files.
+* Use continuation techniques in your development: you can pause your program and continue whenever you need.

 ###Top features